hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_vm_kill_retire_over_quota.rst

 * **group_name** (String(32)):

+      Is the name of the group owning the cloud.

 * **cloud_name** (String(32)):

+      Is the name of the cloud.

 * **cloud_type** (String(64)):

+      Is the type of cloud (eg. openstack, amazon, etc.).

 * **cores** (Integer):

+      Is the current maximum number of cores that can be used by CSV2 on this group/cloud.

 * **cores_ctl** (Integer):

+      Is the current user setting of the cores control (slider) for the cloud and is one of settings used to determine the **cores_limit** (the maximum number of cores that may run for this group/cloud).

 * **cores_softmax** (Integer):

+      Is the current user setting of the cores soft quota (soft_max) for this cloud and is one of settings used to determine the **cores_limit** (the maximum number of cores that may run for this group/cloud)..

 * **cores_max** (Integer):

+      Is the current cores quota for this cloud set by the provider/administrator.
+      It is one of the values used to determine the **cores_limit** (the maximum number of cores that may run for this group/cloud).

 * **cores_native** (Integer):

+      Is the total number of cores being used by all the VMs for this group/cloud.

 * **cores_foreign** (Integer):

+      Is the total number of cores running on this cloud but which do not belong to this group.
+Foreign cores can limit the number VMs a group can start.

 * **ram** (Float):

+      Is the current maximum size in kilobytes of RAM that can be used by CSV2 on this group/cloud.

 * **ram_ctl** (Integer):

+      Is the current user setting of the RAM control (slider) for the cloud and is one of settings used to determine the **ram_limit** (the maximum size in kilobytes of RAM that may run for this group/cloud).

 * **ram_max** (Integer):

+      Is the current RAM quota for this cloud set by the provider/administrator.
+      It is one of the values used to determine the **ram_limit** (the maximum size in kilobytes of RAM that may run for this group/cloud).

 * **ram_native** (Float):

+      Is the total size in kilobytes of RAM being used by all the VMs for this group/cloud.

 * **ram_foreign** (Float):

+      Is the total size in kilobytes of RAM running on this cloud but which do not belong to this group.
+Foreign RAM can limit the number VMs a group can start.